Skip to main content

 About this employer

-The cases primarily involve Discrimination, Failure to Accommodate, Wage Theft.
+The published opinions primarily involve Discrimination (2 of 7), Failure to Accommodate, Wage Theft.
 Browse the linked claim hubs for outcome statistics and other employers facing the same allegations.
 Discrimination, Failure to Accommodate and Wage Theft.

 Applicable statutes referenced across these rulings include: FLSA (29 U.S.C. §§ 201-219) — The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, recordkeeping, and child labor standards affecting full-time and part-time workers in the private sector and in federal, state, and local governments.
 See the FLSA reference page for filing deadlines, employee thresholds, and remedies.
 FLSA.